dominikpanzer/RESULT-for-ABAP/README.md

 Hi!
 "RESULT for ABAP" is - surprise, surprise - an ABAP implementation of the Result-Pattern.
 It's a way to solve a common problem: a method-call can be successful or it can fail and the caller needs to know.
 Result indicates if the operation was successful or failed without the usage of exceptions.
 It is a quite common pattern in functional languages.

 ## Why use RESULT for ABAP instead of Exceptions
-* Exceptions are actually only for... well, exceptional cases, like DB errors, locks etc. not for "domain errors" like validations et.
+* Exceptions are actually only for... well, exceptional cases, like DB errors, locks etc. not for "domain errors" like validations etc.
 * Exception are often being used as a fancy form of the GOTO-statement.
 You often don't know where they will be catched.
 If they get catched at all.
 * Exceptions lead to hard to read code for example when many different exceptions have to be catched.
 * Exceptions sometimes are not really helpful, because people tend to wrap all code intro a TRY...CATCH-block for CX_ROOT.
+* Exceptions tend to return only one error, but what if you have multiple errors?
+* Often command-methods just return a value like "OK" which is true or false.
+But no additional error values.
+* Often query-methods just return the result of a query and when the result is empty, then this represents an error.
+But what was the reason for the error?
+* Other methods export two values: the actual value and an optional error message.
+But now you can only use EXPORTING and not RETURNING, because there are two parameters.
+This leads to hard to read code.
+Ideally a method should only return one value.
+* You could use a structure (value, error_message) to solve that problem.
+RESULT for ABAP is a comfortable object oriented way of doing this - a standardized solution. 🦖

 ## Okay, show me an example
 ### Creating successful results